 Note that you can also create your own "Business Process" using the "Business Processes Module" in ERP5.

 The Payment tab displays the payment mode you want to be applied to your orders.
-In order to edit the Payment mode, click on the payment tab of the Sale Trade Condition document and jump to this page.
+In order to edit the Payment mode, click on the payment tab on the sidebar of the Sale Trade Condition document and jump to this page.

-The area circled in blue on the picture is the default payment condition that will be applied to your orders whenever you decide to import those sale trade conditions to them.
+The area circled in red on the picture is the default payment condition that will be applied to your orders whenever you decide to import those sale trade conditions to them.
 In this area, you can set the following information: payment mode, trade date, term, end of month and additional term.
-When you are done, click the save button and jump to next page.
+When you are done, click the save button and jump to next step.

 In many cases, you will need more complex payment options.
 For instance you might need your customers to pay an advance on payment, and pay the balance when the goods are delivered.
 This is possible in ERP5 Express to add more than one payment conditions, which means that you can build complex payment conditions, following this procedure:

 This Payment condition is in fact an Advance on Payment of 20%.
-We have put some information about when this advance should be paid and the payment mode.
-Refer to the picture for more details.
+We have input some information about when this advance payment should be paid and the payment mode.
+Refer to the screenshot for more details.
 When you are done, click the save button.

 Back on the Payment Tab of the Sale Trade Condition, you can see that the Payment Condition you have created has been added to the Additional Payment Lines.
 For your information, the default_payment line is the line that has been created automatically when you filled the Payment tab in the previous steps.

-We will now edit the default payment line, in order at least to change its name.
+We will now edit the default payment line.
 Click on the line, and jump to next page.

-We will only change the title of the line and add a description.
-This line in fact is the balance of the Payment.
+We will change the "title" and "percentage of total" of the line and add a description.
+This line in fact is the balance of the Payment,

 When you are done, save your work and go back to the payment tab of your Sale Trade Conditions.